interactions-py/interactions.py/docs/src/Guides/40 Tasks.md

     These triggers are similar to DateTriggers, but trigger daily at the specified hour, minute, and second.

     ```python
-    from naff import Task, TimeTrigger
+    from interactions import Task, TimeTrigger

     @Task.create(TimeTrigger(hour=0, minute=0)) # (1)!
     async def midnight():